-Teachers are available to assist students from 3:15 p.m. to 3:45 p.m. from Monday to Thursday.
+Teachers are available to assist students from 3:30 p.m. to 4:00 p.m. from Monday to Thursday.
 Please email or call teachers to schedule.
 No office hours will be held on the day prior to a vacation or scheduled student day off.
+May be impacted due to COVID-19, please check the website for up to date information.